Spencer Steer Player Props: Reds vs. Astros

 Spencer Steer At The Plate

-- He has hit a long ball in nine games this season (13.6%), leaving the park in 3.2% of his trips to the plate.
+- Looking at the 67 games he has played this season, he's hit a long ball in nine of them (13.4%), and in 3.2% of his trips to the plate.

-- In 40.9% of his games this year, Steer has driven in at least one run.
-In nine of those games (13.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Steer has had an RBI in 27 games this year (40.3%), including nine multi-RBI outings (13.4%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.